 Personal Injury Lawsuit

-Your car accident lawyer will prepare to present your case in a civil court.
+A car accident lawyer from our team will prepare to present your case in a civil court.
 Often, a case like this does not even make it to trial.
-The defendant’s lawyers generally attempt to settle the case with your lawyer during pretrial; at other times, they arrange for negotiations during the trial, before the judgment/verdict is made.
+The defendant’s lawyers generally attempt to settle the case with your lawyer during pretrial; at other times, they arrange for negotiations during the trial, before the judgment or verdict is made.

 You Have Limited Time to Take Legal Action for Your Car Accident

-Ohio imposes a statute of limitations, generally requiring that car accident claims be filed against the at-fault driver within two years of the car accident.
+Ohio imposes a statute of limitations, generally requiring that car accident claims be filed against the at-fault driver within two years of the car accident, per Ohio Revised Code (ORC) §2305.10.

-One benefit of hiring a personal injury attorney is that they can keep your case on track with this and other deadlines and state requirements.
+One benefit of hiring a personal injury attorney from our team is that we can keep your case on track with this and other deadlines and state requirements.
 It can offer tremendous relief just knowing that someone else is at the helm, navigating you toward a successful outcome.

-A Personal Injury Lawyer Can Handle Your Quest for Compensation
+A Personal Injury Lawyer From Our Firm Can Handle Your Quest for Compensation

 Bressman Law has a reputation for getting the job done.
 We are here to take on all the details of your car accident claim so you can focus on your recovery.